deenaariff/GrayScale/README.md

 # Convert Images to GreyScale

-A small script to convert any image to grayscale through averaging RGB values in a three dimensional np-array of the image.
+Python script using matplotlib and numpy to convert any image to grayscale through averaging RGB values in a three dimensional numpy-array of the image.

 ## Usage